FabricLabs/sensemaker/DEVELOPERS.md

   - ChatGPT — `services/openai.js`
   - Python HTTP Server — for models unsupported by Ollama
 - Services — implement a common API using `@fabric/core/types/service`
-  - Jeeves — primary, single-core instance of the Coordinator
+  - Sensemaker — primary, single-core instance of the coordinator
   - Trainer - utilizes LangChain, etc. to generate, store, and retrieve embeddings
   - PyTorch — initial training tools used for gpt2 emulation